dashnetics/documentation/docs/manuals/styling/apply_customclasses.md

 Classes can also be defined in a Custom CSS Page and then called from the element, as long as the page is linked to the custom css page.

-## To Add a Custom Class to your Site
+## To Add a Custom Class to your Dashnetics Site

 * * *

 Prerequisite knowledge:- [How to add a Custom CSS Page](add_customcsspage)